xvik/slush-lib-java/README.md

 Project setup ready, start coding!

+#### Build upgrade

-NOTE: May be launched on existing project to update files.
-In this case all changed files replacement will be asked.
+When launched on already generated project it works in update mode: in this case all changed files replacement will be asked.
 If java sources directory exist, default package would not be generated.
-Also some files (like readme, changelog, gradle.properties etc) are not updated (because they usually should not be updated after generation): it reduces number of override confirm questions.
+Also some files (like readme, changelog, gradle.properties etc) will not be updated (because they usually should not be updated after generation): it reduces number of override confirm questions.

+Start it without local changes and after generation look git changes and correct (usually only main build.gradle requires modifications after update).

+Update mode greatly simplifies maintaining single build in many repositories and reduce errors possibility (before it it was so easy to forget to update something).

 ### Generator defaults